 Authorities suspect the blaze was deliberately set and are looking for the culprits.

-Temperatures in Spain have also hit records in recent day, topping 40 degrees Celsius in some places.
+Temperatures in Spain have also hit record highs in recent days, topping 44 degrees Celsius in some places.

 As such, Spain’s Agriculture Minister Isabel Garcia Tejerina said there was an “added risk” of wildfires due to the intense heat.